 I hope you had a wonderful Father’s Day with your family members.
-We celebrated at a restaurant in Half Moon Bay and my husband Shen will write his second restaurant review soon.
+We celebrated at a restaurant in Half Moon Bay and my husband Shen will write his second restaurant review soon (Update: here’s the review).
 If you haven’t checked his first review on Navio at Ritz Carlton in Half Moon Bay Brunch, please click here to read.
 A friend of ours went to Navio for brunch today and had made-to-order lobster which she said was amazing.
 We completely missed it on our brunch so make sure you try it when you visit.

 - 1/4 onion

 - 1 clove garlic

 - 1 inch ginger (about 1 tsp.)

 - 2 Tbsp. mirin